 and many more.

-Now, since Scylla’s internal protocol is based on TCP and usually happens on port 7000, we can try to manually interpret the packets and check if they match our expectations.
+Now, since ScyllaDB’s internal protocol is based on TCP and usually happens on port 7000, we can try to manually interpret the packets and check if they match our expectations.

-For instance, the image below clearly represents a mutation, since the ninth byte of the TCP payload equals to 0x01, which is Scylla’s internal opcode for mutation:
+For instance, the image below clearly represents a mutation, since the ninth byte of the TCP payload equals to 0x01, which is ScyllaDB’s internal opcode for mutation:

 Raw TCP payload inspection